 Northeastern Connecticut Council of Governments

 NECCOG is updating its Comprehensive Economic Development Strategy (CEDS) as part of the overall COVID-19 recovery effort in coordination with the Connecticut Department of Economic and Community Development and the U.S. Economic Development Administration.
+Click on the above text or image to be redirected to the CEDS Hubsite where you can find links to various tools and resources as well as the document.
+Public Comments will be accepted through October 31, 2024.

 NECCOG